News, Events & links

 upcoming special events

 Open Registration Events this Fall: Contact whichever of these Parks and Rec.
-Depts. is most convenient for you to register for these open-registration events: Harrisonburg City, Rockingham County, Staunton City, or Shenandoah County.
+Depts. is most convenient for you to sign up for these open-registration events: Harrisonburg City, Rockingham County, Staunton City, Warren County, or Shenandoah County.

-• Sat., June 29 (9 AM – 5 PM): Parent-Kid Beginner Rock Climbing and Rappelling in the George Washington Ntl.
-Forest; a full day of learning to climb, belay, and rappel; kids ages 7-11, with a parent accompanying; all technical gear is provided; a personal What to Bring list, Medical Form/Participant Agreement, and driving directions to the activity meetup will be supplied by WILD GUYde Adventures after registration.
+• Sat., March 29 (9 AM – 5 PM): Parent-Kid Beginner Rock Climbing in the George Washington Ntl.
+Forest; a full day of learning to climb and belay; children ages 7-11 accompanied by a parent/guardian; all technical gear is provided; a personal suggested clothing list, Medical Form/Participant Agreement, and driving directions to the activity meetup will be supplied by WILD GUYde Adventures after registration.

 contact some of our fine friends for…